 In direct dialogue – The most frequently asked questions from Amazon sellers

-A repricer is more than a “Buy Box machine”
+A Repricer is more than a “Buy Box machine”

-Winning more than just the Buy Box with the repricer
+Winning more than just the Buy Box with the Repricer

 “What was the Push strategy again?”

 1. Buy Box: Focusing on the Amazon Buy Box is crucial to maximizing sales opportunities.
 When products are placed in the Buy Box, the SELLERLOGIC tool automatically optimizes prices to fully exploit the sales price’s performance potential.
-Higher prices can be charged in the Buy Box than by sellers who have not achieved this status, as 90% of all sales occur here.
+In the Buy Box, higher prices can be charged than by sellers who have not achieved this status, as 90% of all sales occur here.
 SELLERLOGIC enables simultaneous and fully automated tracking of both goals: optimal chances for the Buy Box and the best possible selling price for the products.

 3. Daily Push: The Daily Push strategy involves setting a starting price for sales at midnight, which can be automatically adjusted based on daily sales figures.
 By setting limits, prices can be automatically increased or decreased depending on the number of units sold.
 This allows for selling a predefined quantity of items at a starting price and additional items at higher or lower prices.
 If increased sales are required for a certain period, the price can be reset to the base value to ensure the visibility and presence of the item.